 Describe how the program will provide opportunities for students to experience a safe and supportive environment.
 Include if the program will be offered on the school site or off campus.
-If not on site, describe where in the community it will be and how students will be supported to get there.
+If not onsite, describe where in the community it will be and how students will be supported to get there.
+Additionally, describe the elements such as staff training, incident reporting, and maintenance of health records.

 The social and emotional well-being of students is a top priority for the District.
 SCUSD's Strategic Plan calls for "providing students and staff with culturally relevant social, emotional, and health supports to ensure positive school climates."
 Aligning with this goal, a priority for YDSS is to "Empower district staff and community partners to employ proactive measures that ensure physical, personal and emotional safety and healing of ourselves and our students."
-(YDSS Program Priorities, Program Manual 2021-22).
+(YDSS Program Priorities, Program Manual 2024-2025).